rug-compling/dact/manual/index.md

 ### Gathering statistics

-The Statistics tab shows which values can be found for a certain attribute of the matching nodes throughout the corpus.
-These nodes can be filtered using the same XPath queries.
-If a node does match the filter, but does not have the attribute, it will be counted as *[missing attribute]*.
+The Statistics tab shows which values can be found for a certain attribute of matching nodes.
+If a node does match the query, but does not have the attribute, it will be counted as *[missing attribute]*.

 ![](images/statistics-tab.png)

-Make sure to use a filter which matches the nodes you want to know the values of.
-For example, say we wanted to know how often every preposition occurs in a preposition phrase.
+Make sure to use a query which matches the nodes you want to know the values of.
+For example, say we wanted to know how often every preposition occurs in a prepositional phrase.
 We need to filter for the preposition nodes that are children of a preposition phrase node:

     //node[@cat="pp"]/node[@pt="vz"]

-If you are unsure whether your filter will match too many or too little nodes, try to test it visually in the Tree tab by using your query as the highlight query.
+If you are unsure whether your filter will match too many or too few nodes, try to test it visually in the Tree tab by using your query as the highlight query.

-Because we want to know how often the word occurs, we select the `word` or `lemma` attribute from the drop-down menu.
+Because we want to know how often the word occurs, we can select the `word` attribute (or perhaps the `lemma` attribute) from the drop-down menu.

 The *Value* column shows all the distinct values found, and the *Nodes* column shows how often nodes with these values where encountered.
 The *percentage* column puts this number into perspective by showing how much this is as a percentage of the total count of found values.
-This total is shown in the bottom right of the window, as is the number of distinct values (i.e. the number of rows in the table).
+The total is shown in the bottom right of the window, as is the number of distinct values (i.e. the number of rows in the table).